 This last question comes pretty naturally to a curator, who must attend both to ownership provenance and to an object’s physical properties for safe handling and storage.
 Provenance reminds us that an object may have had different owners and could have been put to different uses and possess different meanings through time.
 The object’s physical properties tell us about creation, from the raw materials taken from the environment, refined for specific uses, used by hand or by machines (reflecting technological thinking), and affecting the environments in which it was placed, used, and eventually saved.
 (Igor Kopytoff’s “The Cultural Biography of Things: Commoditization as Process” is a must-read.)

 The need for cataloging the Museum’s World War I posters provided the opportunity to work from each poster to generate questions.
 For example, I was enamored with C. B. Falls’ poster for the American Library Association, Books Wanted.
-The background is so dark and the colors used generally complementary that what stands out is the pinkish-white Marine’s face, the white pages and orange bindings of books near his face in the stack of books he holds, and the poster’s white text and border.
-My first question: all artists consider light and many consider lighting in which to view a given artwork, but did this poster artist do so?
+The background is so dark and the colors used generally complementary that what stands out is the pinkish-white Marine’s face, the white pages and orange bindings of books nearest his face in the stack of books he holds (appearing as if the light source is behind and above the viewer’s proper left shoulder), and the poster’s white text and border.
+My first question: all artists consciously work with light and many consider lighting in which to view a given artwork, but did this poster artist do so?
 Sunlight, for fences and shop windows?
-How extensive was electric lighting if the poster was displayed in an interior, such as a post office?
+How extensive was electric lighting if the poster was displayed in an interior, such as a post office or a library?

 A Student’s Propaganda Poster